Soundgarden: Legacy

 I think, and this is now with some distance in listening to the records, but on the outside looking in with all earnestness I think Soundgarden made the best records out of that scene.
 I think we were the most daring and experimental and genre-pushing really and I'm really proud of it.
 And I guess that's why I have trepidation about the idea of re-forming.
 I don't know what it would mean, or I guess I just have this image of who we were and I had probably a lot of anxiety during the period of being Soundgarden, as we all did, that it was responsibility and it was an important band and music and we didn't want to mess it up and we managed to not, which I feel is a great achievement.

 Soundgarden has been praised for its technical musical ability, and the expansion of its sound as the band's career progressed.
 "Heavy yet ethereal, powerful yet always-in-control, Soundgarden's music was a study in contrasts," said Henry Wilson of Hit Parader.
 Wilson proclaimed the band's music as "a brilliant display of technical proficiency tempered by heart-felt emotion".

 Soundgarden is one of the bands credited with the development of the alternative metal genre, with AllMusic's Stephen Thomas Erlewine stating that "Soundgarden made a place for heavy metal in alternative rock."
 Ben Ratliff of Rolling Stone defined Soundgarden as the "standard-bearers" of the rock riff during the 1990s.

-Several bands and artists from different genres have cited Soundgarden as an influence, including Biffy Clyro, Stabbing Westward, the Dillinger Escape Plan, Cave In, Iceburn, The Fierce and the Dead, and Amy Lee of Evanescence.
+Several bands and artists from different genres have cited Soundgarden as an influence, including Biffy Clyro, Stabbing Westward, the Dillinger Escape Plan, Cave In, Iceburn, Taproot, The Fierce and the Dead, and Amy Lee of Evanescence.
 The members of Pantera have cited Soundgarden's second album Louder Than Love as one of the inspirations behind the direction change from glam metal to a more heavier groove sound on their 1990 album Cowboys from Hell, which also prompted the band to hire Terry Date to produce it.
 Metallica guitarist Kirk Hammett has claimed that the riffs for "Enter Sandman" were inspired by Soundgarden.

 In 2017, Metal Injection ranked Soundgarden at number three on their list of 10 Heaviest Grunge Bands.
 Loudwire recognizes Soundgarden as one of the "big four" bands of grunge, alongside Alice in Chains, Pearl Jam, and Nirvana.